 Eurythmy Therapy: according to the Eurythmy Therapy Association of Great Britain and Ireland, the gestures and movements of the performing art of eurythmy are modified for therapy purposes.
 Eurythmy therapy is one essential element of the system of anthroposophic medicine.
 This integrates both natural scientific and anthroposophic-humanistic knowledge.
 It is the aim of eurythmy therapy to help the patient to activate their own intrinsic powers of healing and enable them to find a way to a state of balanced health.
 Eurythmy therapy uses the medium of the sounds of speech and the tones of music as they manifest in movement.

 Artistic activity in Visual Arts helps us to explore and share feelings and thoughts, especially in times of struggle and distress.
-Therapeutic arts have a beneficial effect on our physical, psychological and spiritual well-being and help us towards greater self-awareness and integration.
 Through painting, drawing and modelling, the inner world is explored in its connection to the surrounding environment.
 Read more , see Association of Anthroposophic Therapeutic Arts.

 Internationally, Therapeutic Art under International Coordination of Anthroposophic Medicine, and ICAAT – International Coordination of Anthroposophic Arts Therapies websites also have a great resource and further information on Therapeutic Painting & Drawing, Therapeutic Modelling & Sculpting, Music & Singing Therapy and Therapeutic Speech Formation.

 COUNSELLING & PSYCHOTHERAPY